-I am staunchly opposed to your plan for the 44th Assembly District and specifically your decision to place portions of the neighborhoods of Windsor Terrace and Kensington in two different Assembly Districts, the 44th and the 51st.
+It has come to our attention the proposed redistricting plan for Assembly Districts (AD) 44 and 51.
+Our concerns focus on your plan for the 44th Assembly District and specifically your decision to place portions of the neighborhoods of Windsor Terrace and Kensington in two different Assembly Districts, the 44th and the 51st.
 We believe both neighborhoods should be wholly within the 44th AD as they have been historically.
-Your decision to put portions of both Windsor Terrace and Kensington into different Assembly Districts makes both impacted ADs less compact and contiguous and also divides two long established and discrete communities with common interests, demographics and a history of positive civic activism.
+Your decision to put portions of both Windsor Terrace and Kensington into different Assembly Districts makes both affected ADs less compact and contiguous and also divides two long established and discrete communities with common interests, demographics and a history of positive civic activism.
 Simply stated it is contrary to many of the bedrock principles which should guide fair redistricting and good government.

-Specifically, we ask that you make Greenwood Cemetery along 20th Street the western border of the 44th AD not the Prospect Expressway as in the draft plan, and Greenwood Cemetery along McDonald Avenue and Fort Hamilton Parkway out to 39th Street the Northern boundary between the 44th and 51st ADs.
+Specifically we ask that you make Greenwood Cemetery along 20th Street the western border of the 44th AD not the Prospect Expressway as in the draft plan, and Greenwood Cemetery along McDonald Avenue and Fort Hamilton Parkway out to 39th Street the Northern boundary between the 44th and 51st ADs.
 This is a shift of only a few blocks but makes complete sense geographically.
 Without this change the portions of Kensington and Windsor Terrace cut out of the 44th AD will be a small after thought in the 51st AD divided from that district by the hundreds of acres of Greenwood Cemetery.
 The 51st AD contains the entirety of the thriving neighborhood of Sunset Park and that neighborhood historically dominates that district.
 The inevitable result of the draft plan is that the few blocks of Windsor Terrace and Kensington attached to the vast bulk of Sunset Park will be underserved.
 The proposed plan also dilutes the ability of vital neighborhood institutions to advocate on behalf of their respective constituents.

-Schools and other local organizations are the fabric of our society and their threads form the networks that weave through our communities.
 Two local Elementary Schools PS 130 and PS 230, several local places of worship such as Immaculate Heart of Mary RC Church, The Flatbush Jewish Center, which despite its name is in Kensington, and the Darul Jannah Masjid and Masjid Nur Al-Islam will all see their catchment areas, now wholly within the 44th AD, divided between the 44th and the 51st AD.
 This is especially troublesome with respect to the Mosque's which serve the growing South Asian community in Kensington and will now have to petition two different Assembly Members rather than having a single point of contact.